Crusoe (TV series): Cast

 He has been shipwrecked on the island for the past six years, and desperately desires to return to his wife and children, whom he left back in England.
 He goes on the voyage to the new world after he is wrongly accused of being a part of a rebellion against the crown, due in part to the dark intentions of those he believes are his friends.

 As the series progresses, more information is revealed about how he became shipwrecked in the form of flashbacks and cutaways.
-Allowed to develop away from the bonds of 17th Century life and possessing a talent for things mechanical, the ingenious Crusoe builds a breathtaking and altogether modern home high up in the trees to elude his enemies.
-In 12 of 13 eps.
+Allowed to develop away from the bonds of 17th Century life and possessing a talent for things mechanical, the ingenious Crusoe builds a breath-taking and altogether modern home high up in the trees to elude his enemies.
+He appears in 12 of 13 episodes.